 Vehicles should be used in the manner they were prescribed until they reach the end of their useful life and have been disposed of.
 A lien-released vehicle does not provide an agency with the opportunity to trade in or sell the vehicle without prior approval from ADOT.
 Agencies must complete a Vehicle Disposal Request Form and submit it to ADOT for authorization of sale.
 Agencies must fill out the form to the best of their ability with the latest mileage and must identify the method of sale.
-If three quotes is chosen by the agency for the disposal process, the quotes must be provided with the vehicle disposal request form.
+If three quotes are chosen by the agency for the disposal process, the quotes must be provided with the vehicle disposal request form.

 Local public agencies may adopt their own rules and procedures for disposing of federally-funded surplus property as long as the disposal or sale is conducted in an open, public process.
-Revenues from the sale of property must be reinvested in the transit program for the same purpose.
-For example, proceeds from a vehicle sold are used for purchasing a replacement vehicle; proceeds from office equipment would go towards purchase of new equipment.